After updating to Python 3.12, I get warnings about invalid escape sequence on some triple-quotes comments.

 , SyntaxWarnings

 are displayed by default, which is why you're seeing it now.
 This increase in visibility was intentional.
-In a future version of Python, using invalid escape sequence in string literals is planned to eventually become a hard SyntaxError
+In a future version of Python, using invalid escape sequences in string literals is planned to eventually become a hard SyntaxError

 .

-The simplest solution would be to use comments for comments instead of string literals.
-Unlike string literals, comments aren't required to be syntactically valid.
+for comments instead of string literals.
+Unlike string literals, comments aren't required to follow any special syntax rules.
 See also the discussion in Python comments: # vs. strings for more on the drawbacks of using string literals as comments.

 To address this warning in general, you can make the string literal a raw string literal r"..."